Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 > _"Do not Repeat Yourself"_

-Loosly speaking DRY means no duplicate code.
+Loosely speaking DRY means no duplicate code.
 DRY, code refactoring and code reusability are closely related terms.

-In order to keep your code DRY (no duplication) you have to refactor it.
+To keep your code DRY (no duplication), you have to refactor it.

 Assume, you want to update the tooltip position each time there's a change in window size or window is scrolled.